kikugie/elytra-trims/README.md

   - *And any other banner mods*

 ### Conflicts
-- [OptiFabric](<https://www.curseforge.com/minecraft/mc-mods/optifabric>) - causes a crash and won't be supported.
 - [Customizable Elytra](<https://modrinth.com/mod/customizable-elytra>) - overrides elytra renderer entirely, preventing Elytra Trims from working.
 - [DashLoader](<https://modrinth.com/mod/dashloader>) - causes trims to not display.
 The development has been cancelled, no support will be provided.